What’s the best Way to Gain Muscle?

 Proteins are needed to build muscle mass the same way bricks are needed to build a house.

-Whey protein differs from your usual protein sources, whereby scientific studies have shown whey protein is the fastest absorbing protein available and the best protein source to help muscles recover and thereby support muscle growth.
+Whey protein differs from your usual protein sources, whereby scientific studies have shown whey protein is the fastest absorbing protein available and the best protein source to help muscles recover, thereby supporting muscle gain.

 Whey protein is separated during the cheese-making process.
 Think about the cheese without its less interesting parts (lactose and fat).
 Besides having a low fat and carbohydrate content, whey protein contains high concentrations of essential amino acids, especially BCAAs (branched chain amino acids), which are known to play an essential role in muscle growth.